varshinis142004/EXPERIMENT-01-INTERFACING-A-DIGITAL-OUTPUT-TO-IOT-DEVELOPMENT-BOARD/README.md

 ![Screenshot 2025-03-11 135208](https://github.com/user-attachments/assets/bb67ab6b-81a5-450c-b170-4276a9b87ef2)

-13. Connect the STM board through the COM port, then upload the corresponding project ELF file/Hex file or Bin file in Erasing & Programming Window,while ensuring the board is in flash mode, and click on 'Start Program.'
+13. Connect the STM board through the COM port, then upload the corresponding project ELF file/Hex file or Bin file in Erasing & Programming Window,while ensuring the board is in flash mode, and click on 'Start Program.
     ![image](https://github.com/user-attachments/assets/9383531d-8204-4697-9321-55afb6abee2e)

-13. After the file download is complete, switch your board to run mode and press the reset button to see the output
+14. After the file download is complete, switch your board to run mode and press the reset button to see the output